-- Reusable course content: LearnDash allows you to re-use your existing course content.
+- Reusable course content: LearnDash allows you to reuse your existing course content.
 Above all, no need to copy lessons or quizzes again and again.
-Also, you can easily reuse any of your course content.
-Like lessons or quizzes for any courses you make.
+And you can easily reuse any of your course content like lessons or quizzes for any courses you make.

-- Quiz builder: You can create quizzes with any type of questions.
-Also, can tweak more settings according to your requirements.
+- Quiz builder: You can create quizzes with any type of questions and can also tweak more settings according to your requirements.
 Also, you can add a quiz against a specific lesson or course.